stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

 on score_beta.parent = runash.id
 inner join datamaker
 on runash.parent = datamaker.id
-where mixcompdist.runash = "normal" and nsamp.datamaker = 1000
+where runash.mixcompdist = "normal" and datamaker.nsamp = 1000
 ```
 4. Execute propagated query to obtain output file names, for example `1.rds`.
 This is what we get after running the SQL-style query.
 5. Extract desired quantity in R: